rijvi-mahmud/use-typed-hooks/README.md

 };
 ```

+### Parameters

+This hook does not take any parameters.

 ### Returns

 - `{ width: number | undefined, height: number | undefined }`: An object containing the current width and height of the window.

 ### Notes

-- The hook initializes with `undefined` for both `width` and `height` until the first resize event or initial size calculation.
+- The hook initializes with `undefined` for both `width` and `height` if running on the server.
+- It uses a debounce mechanism (default delay: 200ms) to reduce the frequency of updates during rapid resize events.
-- It automatically cleans up the event listener when the component unmounts.
+- Automatically cleans up the event listener when the component unmounts.

 ---